ExtKernel/blender-render-server/README.md

 The Docker image of this application contains both the server and Blender, so it works "out of the box".

 1. **Pull the Docker image from Docker hub**

    Download the latest Docker image from Docker Hub:
    ~~~bash
    docker pull exkernel/blender-render-server:latest
    ~~~

 2. **Run a container using the image**

    Start a container from the downloaded image:
    ~~~bash
    docker run -d -p 5000:5000 exkernel/blender-render-server:latest
    ~~~
-   You can specify any desirable port, the application is listening on any host.
+   You can choose a different port if needed.
+The application will listen on any host and port you specify.
 3. **Access the web UI**

    Open your web browser and go to the following URL to access the web UI:
    ~~~bash
    http://<host>:<port>/